The Thatched Cottage Norfolk. Sleeps 5

 Availability Your dates are available

 Ground Floor: Comfortably furnished living room with TV (Freeview), DVD, Radio/CD/iPod dock, exposed beams and inglenook fireplace.
-A selection of books, games and DVD's are provided.
-Kitchen/Dining Room with range style cooker with 8 burner hob, fridge/freezer, dining table and chairs to seat 6.
+A good selection of books, games and DVD's suitable for all ages are provided.
+Kitchen/Dining Room with range cooker with 8 burner hob and dual electric ovens, fridge/freezer, microwave, kettle, toaster, dining table and chairs to seat 6, stable door to vestibule with door out onto the furnished courtyard and walled garden.
 Utility Room with dishwasher, washing machine, tumble dryer.
 WC.

 First Floor: Due to the age of the cottage some of the upstairs floors are quirky and uneven and all of upstairs rooms have both vertical and horizontal beams and sloping ceilings.
-Bedroom 1 - Double Bedroom with traditional heavy iron double bedstead.
-Bedroom 2 - King size double or twin beds with traditional heavy iron bedsteads.
-Bedroom 3 - Single bed with traditional heavy iron bedstead.
-Bathroom - with bath, separate shower with twin head system, washbasin and wc.
+Bedroom 1 - Double Bedroom with traditional iron double bed.
+Bedroom 2 - zip & link beds provide a kingsize double bed or twin beds.
+Bedroom 3 - Single bed with traditional iron bedstead.
+Family bathroom with roll top slipper bath and separate shower cubicle with twin head system (rainfall & conventional heads).

-Garden: The cottage has a walled garden to the rear and this is fully enclosed and private.
-There is a furnished flagstone patio surrounded by pots and plants, including a selection of herbs, and this area is perfect for lazy breakfasts in your pyjamas and alfresco dining experiences.
-A picket fence separates the main lawn, which is surrounded by mature flower beds, from the patio and the whole is fully enclosed and secluded.
-On sunny days the patio is a natural sun trap whilst the garden area benefits at different times of the day from the natural shade afforded from the centuries old woodland of the rectory gardens behind our walls.
+Garden: The cottage has a private walled garden to the rear, this is fully enclosed and not overlooked.
+The furnished flagstone courtyard/patio is surrounded by pots and plants, including herbs, and this area is perfect for lazy breakfasts in your pyjamas and alfresco dining experiences.
+The garden is divided into little zones and a low picket fence with gate acts as a divider between the patio and the lawn which is surrounded by mature flower beds.
+The whole garden is fully enclosed and secluded.
+On sunny days the patio is a natural sun trap whilst the rest of the garden benefits, at different times of the day, from the natural shade afforded from the centuries old woodland in the rectory gardens beyond the walls.

 3 Bedrooms (sleeps 5)